-(ii) VR hardware and software will help generate or create computer-generated 3D images and video and this output is cast to lens mounted on goggles or headset.
-The headset is strapped on to the user’s head over the eyes, such that the user is visually immersed in the content they are viewing.
+(ii) VR hardware and software will help generate or create computer-generated 3D images and video and this output is cast to a lens mounted on goggles or headset.
+The headset is strapped onto the user’s head over the eyes, such that the user is visually immersed in the content they are viewing.

 (iii) The person viewing the content can use gaze for the gesture to select and browse through the 3D content or can use hand controllers such as gloves.
 The controllers and gaze control will help track the movement of the user’s body and to place the simulated images and videos in the display appropriately such that there will be a change in perception.

 By moving your head to look left, right, up, and down, you can replicate these motions inside of VR because the headset has head motion or tracking sensors by either tracking the eye or head.
 Sensors on controllers can also be used to collect stimuli response information from the body and send it back to the VR system to improve the immersion experience.